-Despite the Communist takeover in the mid-1970s, Laos remains a Buddhist country in everything but name.
-Patriotic holidays are still celebrated in this landlocked country, but only on Buddhist holidays do the Lao people really let their hair down and celebrate with good local food and plenty of strong drink.
+Despite the Communist takeover in the mid-1970s, the landlocked country of Laos remains a Buddhist country in everything but name.
+Patriotic holidays are still celebrated with some fervor, but only on Buddhist holidays do the Lao people really let their hair down and celebrate with good local food and plenty of strong drink.

 01 of 10

 This holiday takes place on the fourth lunar month, celebrating the birth of the Buddha reincarnated as the Prince Vessantara.
 Monks bring the Vessantara Story Cloth through town in a procession known as Phaa Phawet.
 Believers make merit by listening to a non-stop sermon on the birth of Vessantara, read from 14 sets of palm leaf manuscript.

 Bun Pha Wet is set at different dates in different villages, so Lao townsfolk can celebrate the holiday at home and visit other loved ones at other villages for their respective celebrations.
 Bun Pha Wet is also a favored time for Lao males to enter the monkhood.

 The most scenic celebrations of Bun Pha Wet take place at That Luang in Vientiane and Wat Phu in Champassak.

 January/February - Vietnamese Tet & Chinese New Year

 Vientiane's considerable Vietnamese and Chinese population celebrates Chinese New Year together; the best places to see the celebrations are in the cities of Vientiane, Pakse and Savannakhet.